Promptozor

 AI for automation

-Automated quotes with AI: method, limits and examples
+Automated quotes with AI: workflow, examples and safe limits

 Artificial intelligence becomes useful when it serves a specific situation.
 This guide gives you a practical method, concrete examples and prompts you can adapt immediately.